 Pros: Hybrid viewfinder, 35mm focal length ideal as a walk around lens

-Cons: Expensive, screen doesn’t tilt
+Cons: No viewfinder, screen doesn’t tilt

 We might be getting ahead of ourselves a little, but after shooting with a final production sample of the Ricoh GR III shortly before its announcement, we think it’s worth adding to this list.